smash.Model.optimize#

 Note

-• mapping = 'distributed', 'multi-linear', or 'multi-polynomial'; optimizer = 'lbfgsb'
+• 'lbfgsb' for mapping = 'distributed', 'multi-linear', 'multi-power'

 Hint

-See the Optimization Algorithm section
+See the Optimization Algorithms section.

 optimize_optionsdict[str, Any] or None, default None